 ‘Never doubt that a small group of thoughtful committed citizens can change the world.
 Indeed, it is the only thing that ever has.’
 Margaret Mead

-Mentoring is individual learning opportunities – a chance to break into each other’s lives and thinking.
-For students it is a unique possibility to gain new knowledge and insight into children’s different lives and living conditions.
+Mentoring offers individual learning opportunities, breaking into each other’s lives and thinking.
+For students, it provides a unique chance to acquire new knowledge and insight into the diverse lives and living conditions of children.

 This can’t be read in a book

-Thank you to all 24 partners working in the Nightingale concept, it enable more than one thousand children and mentors to get together every week in Europe.
-Meetings where two persons are engaging in various activities together and learn from each other – a win-win concept.
+A heartfelt thank you goes out to all 24 partner countries and cities involved in the Nightingale concept.
+Their collaboration makes it possible for over thousand children and mentors to come together every week across Europe.
+These meetings involve engaging in various activities and learning from each other, embodying a win-win concept.

 If you are intrigued and want to know more or are considering starting a Nightingale program, please feel free to reach out to us.
 Your curiosity is welcome, and we’re here to assist you.